AllenM03/SquadUpGenerator/README.md

 An application using Node.js that the user inputs information in regards to the members of a software engineering team then generates an HTML webpage stylized by CSS that displays a brief summary for each person.

 ### About:
+This is a software engineering team generator application that creates new members depending on their position in the team.
+It can generate an infinite amount of members while still maintaining the structure of the HTML webpage its being displayed.
+The application runs on `Node.js` and also uses the `Inquirer`, `fs` and `colors` modules.

+The main purpose of this application was to implement Object-Oriented Programming with using classes and keeping the file structure organized while using the `jest` framework to test these classes.

+The 4 Main classes are:

+- *Employee.test.js*
+- *Manager.test.js*
+- *Engineer.test.js*
+- *Intern.test.js*

 ### Tests: